becash143/MERN-CRUD/README.md

 kubectl get secret --namespace default alab-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```
 ## Enahancing Security for API keys and credentials
 This can be achived by using secrets resources  for all credentials; AWS Secret Manager or Hashicorp Vault can be used for this purpose.
+In our case we are using secrets to store mongoDB credentials.

 ### For Autoscaling we can implement hpa on deployment resources.
 Further, this can be customized based on any http request, meaning we can add more node or reduce node based on the http requests or based on any triggered events.
 ### This is an example how can be manage node group based on event.